 By Tina Comeau

-Murray said the loss of life from fishing vessels is something that weighs heavily with the Transportation Safety Board and is on the TSB’s “watch list.”
+“The loss of life from fishing vessels is something that is on the Transportation Safety Board’s watch list.”

 This isn’t to say there are recommendations from every incident.